 Apple’s packaging is much more than a protective cover.
 It’s a meticulously crafted experience to evoke excitement, reflect Apple’s brand identity, and demonstrate its commitment to quality.

 In this blog, we’ll take a closer look at Apple’s packaging and its core elements.
-To help create an Apple-like unboxing experience, we’ll be giving a step-by-step guide on Apple-inspired packaging, plus some smart ways to keep costs down while achieving that premium look.
-Let’s start with what has changed in Apple’s packaging!
+We will explore the secrets behind its premium packaging, from the iconic iPhone packaging to the compact Apple Watch packaging.
+To help you create a similar unboxing experience, we’ll provide a step-by-step guide on Apple-inspired packaging, plus smart ways to keep costs down while achieving that high-end look.
+Let’s start with how Apple’s packaging innovation has evolved!

 The Evolution of Apple’s Packaging

-In Walter Issacson’s insightful biography of Steve Jobs, there’s a passage that outlines the core principles of the Apple Marketing Philosophy, which the company has followed since 1977.
-He wrote:
+Apple’s heavy investment in packaging comes from a long-held belief called the “Impute” philosophy.
+This idea was documented in Walter Isaacson’s biography of Steve Jobs as a core part of the Apple Marketing Philosophy, which the company has followed since 1977.

-“People DO judge a book by its cover.
-We may have the best product, the highest quality, the most useful software, etc.; if we present them in a slipshod manner, they will be perceived as slipshod; if we present them in a creative, professional manner, we will impute the desired qualities.”
+“People DO judge a book by its cover… if we present [our products] in a creative, professional manner, we will impute the desired qualities.”

 Core Elements of Apple’s Packaging Design That Make it Premium